Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 What do I need to complete as part of the CCP?

-You must complete the Communicating in a Team Environment jurisprudence learning module and complete your CCP forms by the Dec.
+You must complete the Health Equity and Cultural Humility jurisprudence learning module and complete your CCP forms by the Dec.
 1 deadline.
 Click here for more information about the CCP.

 How do I confirm that I have completed the required jurisprudence learning module?